 Applicants who have been granted deferral under the DACA program are responsible for presenting documentation to establish that they have DACA classification.
 This documentation includes the I-797, Employment Authorization Document (EAD), and social security card.
 DACA students are held to the general admission standards and procedures and pay the out-of-state tuition rate.
-Students with DACA classification are not permitted to pursue any program that has an admissions wait list.
+Per State Board of Community College Code 1D-SBCC 400.2, Deferred Action Childhood Arrival (DACA) students may not be eligible to sit for licensure but are not prohibited from enrolling in a health science program that leads to licensure.
+However, acceptance into the college does not guarantee acceptance to a specific program.
+DACA students MUST meet all of the program requirements for consideration and acceptance as does any other student.
 Verified DACA students do not have to wait until the late registration period to enroll in classes.